News of Current Students and Recent Alumnae

 Hannah has also recently won the Malcolm Bowie Prize from the Society for French Studies for her article, "Prestige of a Momentary Diamond: Economies of Distinction in Proust', New Literary History (2012)."

 Chloe Hill '12 has been selected for a Fulbright to Brazil.
 The title of her project is "Beyond the Tropical: Bahia Re-Imagined Through the Universal Poetry of Myriam Fraga."
 Chloe describes the abstract as follows: "Myriam Fraga is the widely esteemed contemporary poet of Salvador and Executive Director of Fundação Casa de Jorge Amado, a vibrant literary institution.
 As part of a larger project to translate Fraga's works, I will explore the role of the woman poet in conceiving a new vision of Salvador that illuminates the literary dynamism of the region.
 Fraga's universal voice has re-invigorated for decades the Bahian world of famous novelist Jorge Amado."de

-Elizabeth Pusack '09 has been awarded an Iowa Arts Fellowship and will begin her MFA in poetry at the Iowa Writer's Workshop in the fall of 2013.
+Elizabeth Pusack '09 was awarded an Iowa Arts Fellowship and began her MFA in poetry at the Iowa Writer's Workshop in the fall of 2013.

 After completing a 2011-12 English Teaching Fellowship through the TAPIF in Saint-Quentin, France, Elyse Martin '11 has now begun a full-time position as the Program Assistant at the Folger Shakespeare Institute in Washington, D.C.
 While at Smith, Elyse wrote and defended a senior honor's thesis:"Citizen, My Mother is the Republic": Ideologies of Terror, Gender and Heroism in Charles Dickens's A Tale of Two Cities and Victor Hugo's Quatrevingt-Treize.